Draym/discord-puppet/README.md

 This library has been initially built to create a puppet for the MidJourney AI Art generation.
 This service is only available on Discord as a bot for now.
 Using this puppet you can easily generate AI art using the puppet.imagine() method on the server side.

+#### Prerequisite
+This Puppet is using the MidJourney Bot, you will need to add it to your server.
+You can find the bot on the [MidJourney Website](https://www.midjourney.com/).

+- Join MidJourney Discord
+- If your discord user never used MidJourney before
+  - run any command on MidJourney bot (such as imagine)
+  - accept their Terms of Service
+  - your user is setup!
+- Create a new Personal Server on Discord: for example 'My Art' [steps](https://media.discordapp.net/attachments/1074234231175262248/1082211527790178384/image.png?width=1440&height=642)
+- Add the bot to your personal server from MidJourney server [steps](https://media.discordapp.net/attachments/1074234231175262248/1082210468476764241/image.png?width=922&height=663)
+- Add a new channel: for example 'all-art'
+- You're good to go!

+#### Example
 ```ts
 import {Client as Puppet} from "@d-lab/discord-puppet"